Moving home - Downsizing - Preparing to sell

 How to pack clothes

 It’s always a good idea to remove drawers from furniture before you move.
-You can pack your fragile items in these, along with some clothes to give them the protection they need.
+You can pack fragile items like glassware, crockery, and lamps in them, using clothes or towels for extra protection.
 Wrap some cling film around each drawer and you’re all set.
 For things like mirrors, artwork, crockery and pots and pans, use paper to wrap them and then tape on a layer of cardboard if necessary.
-If you put fragile things into a box, label it.
+Label all fragile boxes clearly so they can be handled with care.

-Using a house removals service can help reduce stress and save you time on moving day.
-They’ll help with the heavy lifting and put everything and will ensure your belongings are moved safely and efficiently.
+Using a professional house removals service can help reduce stress and save you time on moving day.
+They’ll have the right equipment, handle the heavy lifting, and ensure your belongings are transported safely and efficiently.
 Get a house removals quote for your move.

 Share this post